SOCIAL ACTION BUILDS CAPACITY OF COMMUNITY PERSONS ON OIL SPILL MANAGEMENT

 Oil spills are a frequent occurrence in the Niger Delta region.
 The effects of these spills are first felt by communities and sometimes these community members are clueless on how and what should be done when these disasters occur.
-To help communities manage and monitor these spills until remediation is initiated, Social Development Integrated Centre in collaboration with the National Oil Spill Detection and Response Agency (NOSDRA) organized a training workshop for community members on Monitoring Oil Spills Through the Joint Investigations Visits (JIVs).
+To help communities manage and monitor these spills until remediation is initiated, Alone in collaboration with the National Oil Spill Detection and Response Agency (NOSDRA) organized a training workshop for community members on Monitoring Oil Spills Through the Joint Investigations Visits (JIVs).

 The first lecture taken by Augustine Bello of NOSDRA was on “JIV process on oil spill management and Recovery Information.”
 He schooled trainees on the processes in managing spills and the responsibility of the oil company to complete the remediation process and how NOSDRA can generate maps where areas of concern are captured.
 For him after the JIV, cleanup follows and waste materials are deposited into approved areas.
 Using a slide, he gave a detailed explanation of how the process can occur until remediation is achieved.
 Mr Solomon Okpeneri who took the second presentation on “Community Participation, Needs and Complaints” emphasized the role of the community in reporting cases of oil spills as they are part of the process from beginning to the end product, which is the restoration of damaged soil.
 He further stated that complaints from communities are handled and treated as urgent.
 To wrap up the training section by NOSDRA, Mr Ifechukwu Oduolisamene took participants on a detailed section where he explained the safety measures to look out for in cases of oil spill.